agco/dokku-local-sandbox/README.md

 User dokku
 ```

-At this point you can exec dokku commands over ssh, e.g. :
+At this point you should be able to exec dokku commands over ssh, e.g. :

 ```
 ssh dokku_local help